Saaho: Plot

-During these incidents, Amritha and Ashok fall in love.
 After an intense chase to catch Jai stealing the box, Amritha, Ashok and David – the team's cyber-intelligence officer – confront Jai.
-However, It is revealed Jai is really the covert operative Ashok Chakravarthy.
-The lead officer who had been with the team is actually Saaho, who is the thief.
+However, it is revealed that Jai is the real Ashok Chakravarthy, and the lead officer with the team is the master thief Saaho.
 Saaho escapes with his partner David, who helped him disguise his identity during the operation.
-It is revealed Devaraj killed Roy to usurp control of the city.
-Amritha, working as a double agent, tracks Saaho and pretends to be in love with him, and wants a share in the stolen money.
-Amritha falls in love with Saaho and she betrays Ashok.
+It is revealed that Devaraj killed Roy to usurp control of the city.
+Amritha works as a double agent and tracks Saaho, where she pretends to be in love with him and demands a share of the stolen money.
+However, Amritha falls in love with Saaho and betrays Ashok.

-Devaraj shoots and kidnaps Amritha, forcing Saaho to give Devaraj the black box.
-Saaho, however, deceives Devaraj and gives the black box to Vishwank in return for Amritha's safety.
+Devaraj shoots and kidnaps Amritha, forcing Saaho to provide the black box to Devaraj.
+However, Saaho deceives Devaraj and gives the black box to Vishwank in return for Amritha's safety, which Vishwank reveals to Devaraj.
 Saaho destroys Devaraj's building and steals the money in Devaraj's lockers.
 Ashok and the police chase Saaho with a sniper in a helicopter and a person in a jet pack.
-Saaho overpowers his opponent.
-Amritha, also in the helicopter, tries to save Saaho by distracting the sniper, who pushes her into danger.
-Saaho saves Amritha with a jet pack but is arrested.
-Kalki is revealed to be on Devaraj's side; she opens the vault with Vishwank's fingerprint and the black box; instead of money, she finds pictures of Roy and his son.
+Saaho overpowers his opponents.
+Amritha, also in the chopper, tries to save Saaho by distracting the sniper, who pushes her into danger.
+Saaho saves Amritha with a jetpack but gets arrested.
+Kalki, who sides with Devaraj, opens the vault with Vishwank's fingerprint and the black box.
+However, Kalki finds pictures of Roy and his son instead of money.
 Saaho battles and defeats Devaraj's goons in Karana village, which Roy had previously protected.

-Devaraj arrives.
-Saaho declares himself to be Siddhanth Nandan Saaho, Roy's real son who disguised himself to seek vengeance for Roy's death.
-Kalki is shocked after seeing the portrait of Roy and Saaho.
-Saaho kills Devaraj, Shinde, Prince and Kalki.
-Ibrahim reveals to Roy Group board members Vishwank was not Roy's son but Ibrahim's son; his real name is Iqbal and he was brought in to save Roy's throne until Saaho returns to claim it and kill his father's murderers.
+After Devaraj arrives, Saaho reveals himself as Siddharth Nandan Saaho, Roy's biological son.
+Roy had lovingly kept him hidden from the world in the hopes of Saaho taking over his reins.
+Kalki dies after seeing the portrait of Roy and Saaho, while Saaho kills Devaraj.
+Meanwhile, Ashok and Amritha are shocked to learn about Saaho's real identity from Vishwank and Alex Fernandes, a criminal saved by Saaho and seen by Amritha in the bar where Saaho first encountered Ashok.
+Ibrahim reveals to the board members of Roy Group that Vishwank is his son, Iqbal.
+Iqbal was brought in to protect Roy's throne until Saaho could return to claim the throne and kill his father's killers.
+Iqbal then proceeds to kill Prince before Saaho arrives at the meeting.
 Ibrahim reveals Saaho's real identity to the board members, and Saaho becomes the ruler of Waaji City and CEO of Roy Group.

-Months later, Saaho locates Amritha in Innsbruck, Austria, and proposes to her, which she accepts.
-An assassin aims at Saaho to kill him.
-Saaho opens his eyes, aware of the danger in the distance.
+A few months later, Saaho locates Amritha in Innsbruck, Austria, and the two share a kiss.
+A sniper aims at Saaho to take him out, but Saaho opens his eyes, aware of the danger from the distance.

 Cast

+As per the film's opening and end credits.